 |Money Saving Hint:|

-Consider running your grow lights at night .
+If building a cheap indoor grow set up, consider running your grow lights at night .
 You'll spend less on electricity because night time tariffs are lower.

 It’s also cooler at night, so fans or air con systems don’t have to work as hard during summer.

 3. Set Up your Climate Control System